Kendall Jenner Just Determined the Best Way to Wear Heels With Leggings in 2026

 Shop Stirrup Leggings

-Every fashion person I know who wears stirrup leggings owns these from Splits59.
+Every fashion person we know who wears stirrup leggings owns these from Leset

 A great affordable option.